In this section

 Some residents may be eligible for NHS-Funded Nursing Care payments (in Northern Ireland this is known as a Health and Personal Social Services payment).
 In these circumstances, you must make clear the relationship between the indicative fees you have quoted for residents who pay for their own care and the nursing care contribution funded by the NHS.
 This relationship may be determined by the relevant policy guidance in each country.

-For more detailed guidance on Funded Nursing Care payments, read Chapter Four of the CMA’s advice, UK care home providers for older people; advice on consumer law, which is available on the CMA's website.
+For more detailed guidance on Funded Nursing Care payments, read Chapter Four of the CMA’s advice, UK Care Home Providers for Older People: Advice on Consumer Law - Helping Care Homes Comply with Their Consumer Law Obligations.

 Information about other upfront payments